movement-recognition/Sensor_Data_Analysis/README.md

 # Movement_recognition_with_sensor_data

-The analysis of using sensor data to detect and recognize movements from pre-defined categories.
+- This part of the project involves experimentation and analysis of the use of sensor data to detect and recognize motion from pre-defined categories.